Keyhole Imaging: Non-Line-of-Sight Imaging and Tracking of Moving Objects Along a Single Optical Path

 where $p(\albedo)$ is a prior on $\albedo$.
 In this work, we use $\log p(\albedo)=-\|\mathbf{L}\albedo\|_1 - \|\albedo\|_1$, where $\mathbf{L}$ is a Laplacian filter.
 This expression corresponds to a prior that the hidden object's albedo is smooth and sparse.

-\paragraph{Implementation Details} We developed a Pytorch implementation of EM which we ran for 30 iterations.
+\paragraph{Implementation Details} We developed an implementation of EM using the GPU-accelerated and free-to-use PyTorch library~\cite{NEURIPS2019_9015}.
+We ran EM for 30 iterations.
 Each maximization step was accomplished by running the ADAM optimizer~\cite{kingma2014adam} $n+1$ times, where $n$ is the EM iteration number.
 During the early iterations of the algorithm, when our estimate of $w$ is unreliable, we do not spend much time optimizing $\albedo$.
 We set ADAM's learning rate to $0.1$ and set its $\beta$ values, which control the momentums' decay, to $0.5$ and $0.999$.
-We set the regularization parameter $\lambda$ to $2\,000$.
+We set the regularization parameter $\lambda$ to $2\,000$ for the experimental data and $0$ for the simulated data.
 The noise variance $\sigma$ was set to $200$ for both simulated and experimental data; this value is far larger than the true noise variance, but helped account for model mismatch and the discretization of the trajectory support set $\Omega$.

-During simulations, $\Omega$ was a 1 meter by 1 meter $33\times 33$ equispaced grid.
+During simulations, $\Omega$ was a $33\times 33$ equispaced grid spanning 1 meter by 1 meter.
 For experiments, $\Omega$ was a $33\times 33$ grid spanning 1 m along the axis parallel to the wall and 15 cm along the axis perpendicular to the wall; this was the range of our translation stages.
 We enforced positivity on $\albedo$ by parameterizing it with the variable $\nu$, with $\albedo:=\nu^2$ where the square is taken elementwise.
-The variable $\nu$ was initialized with an i.i.d.~Gaussian vector.
+The variable $\nu$ was initialized with an i.i.d.~Gaussian vector with mean 0 and variance 1, which is roughly the same as the variance of $\nu$ after the algorithm has converged.

 We found that deterministic annealing helped EM avoid local minima \cite{ueda1998deterministic}.
 With deterministic annealing